top of page

 First, acquiring executive function is a long, ongoing process.
 So it's never too late.

-Second, when teachers are specifically teaching essential school skills, bright kids can get by on their own.
-Check out these examples:
+Second, when teachers are specifically teaching essential school skills, bright kids can get by on their own, so they often don't learn them when their peers do.

 I bet you can see your child in a few of those.